bitrix24/b24restdocs/api-reference/chats/widgets/im-context-menu.md

 > Scope: [`im`](../../scopes/permissions.md)

-Embedding in the "Create content based on" item (similar to "Create task" or "Create meeting" based on a message).
+Embedding in the "Create content based on" item (analogous to "Create task" or "Create meeting" based on a message).

 #|
 || **Parameter** | **Description** ||